testing-library/testing-library-docs/docs/dom-testing-library/api-async.md

 used in Node-based tests.

 The default `container` is the global `document`.
-Make sure the elements you wait for will be attached to it, or set a different `container`.
+Make sure the elements you wait for are descendants of `container`.

 The default `timeout` is `4500ms` which will keep you under [Jest's default timeout of `5000ms`](https://facebook.github.io/jest/docs/en/jest-object.html#jestsettimeouttimeout).